 There are almost 200 countries on planet Earth and almost 7000 living languages today!
-But, despite our differences in race, nationality and speech; we all understand music.
+But despite our differences in race, nationality and speech, we all understand music.
 Music is colourblind and music is a universal language regardless of genre.
 It is the ultimate vocal and rhythmic expression of art and one the oldest of all known languages.
-This week for Black History Month, 14HQ highlights a set of musicians who not only possessed sublime talent, but were also ground-breaking artists whose music represented the voice of a culture.
+For Black History Month, 14HQ highlights a set of musicians who not only possessed sublime talent, but were also groundbreaking artists whose music represented the voice of a culture.

 Tupac was a complex artist.
 Beneath the Thug Life tattoo, the bandana and the ‘gangsta’ demeanour was a socially conscious, sensitive and revolutionary thinker.
 All these traits were portrayed through his range of music.
-The same person who gave us songs such as ‘Hit Em up’ and ‘2 of Amerikaz most wanted’ can also give us ‘Changes’ and ‘Brenda’s Got A Baby.
-And all of this at lightning speed – 5 short years.
-It’s mind boggling to think of what he could have become to Hip-Hop… no, in BLACK culture today.
+The same person who gave us songs such as ‘Hit em up’ and ‘2 of Amerikaz most wanted’ can also give us ‘Changes’ and ‘Brenda’s got a baby’.
+And all of this at lightening speed – 5 short years.
+It’s mind boggling to think of what he could have become to Hip Hop… no, in BLACK culture today.
 He died aged 25.

 As cultural icons go, Robert Nesta Marley is always worth a mention!
 Marley was the pioneer of Reggae music.
 He was a peace activist who brought the genre of Reggae to the attention of the world through use of strong sociopolitical lyrics and ‘anti-war cry’ messages earlier in his career (particularly in the 1973 album Burnin’).
 From, 1963 right through to his passing, he created his sound with the help of his supporting act The Wailers (Peter Tosh, Bunny Wailers et al.).
 When you speak out against authority and people gravitate towards your words, it is historically proven that your own life may be in danger.
 Perhaps Marley knew this.
 It’s widely believed that his three albums between ’73-’76, his righteous stance and the increasing following he had led to a politically motivated assassination attempt he suffered at the end of 1976.
 He would move to London from Kingston after this and adopt a new approach in his music which prompted the 1977 release of ‘Exodus’, perhaps his biggest and most successful album.
 Elsewhere, Bob Marley also popularised Rastafarianism internationally.
 Surprisingly it is not common knowledge that Marley was biracial – his father (Norval Marley) white and his mother (Cadella Booker) black.
 It was said that his father’s absence in his early life greatly frustrated Marley and that was almost ashamed of his white heritage.
 This led him to seek Rastafarianism as a means of faith and belonging.